thoughts

 If you're at all familiar with the Hannibal book series (or its adaptations), this synopsis might ring a bell.
 I've seen Halen's and Kallum's relationship compared to Clarice and Hannibal's relationship, but I think it's closer to that of Will and Hannibal from the TV show (based on the fact that Halen meets Kallum before his arrest and everything about her dark reveal and memory losses).
 In any case, this is the sort of vibes I was looking for, and it's based on that resemblance that I'd seen it recommended.

 I'm a BIG fan of this kind of dynamic: the caged monster and the detective pulled into their orbit.
 The material (literal bars) and moral barriers between them often means the relationship (whatever form it takes) must be based on something more intellectual than strictly physical.
 It is not the case here.
 They do talk a lot about philosophy, and despite suffering through two years of philosophy classes, it's not something I ever cared about, so I can't say if they're completely bullshitting or they're actually saying interesting things.
-From what I do know, it definitely feels like bullshitting.
+From what I do know, I'd say it leans more towards bullshitting.
 I don't really consider that a negative point, however: i love anime-level bullshit philosophy.
 As long as it's compelling, I can excuse anything.

 This wasn't very compelling.

 Both characters are extremely horny, they make it known very quickly and they do not shut up about it.
 It would have been tolerable if we only had Halen's POV, but no: as with so many romances these days, this book has a dual POV.
 And as with so many romances with a dual POV, the male POV is insufferable.
 I do not understand why so many romance's authors choose to give us this POV when it's 90% lust and 10% things that we could already infer from the other POV.
-It sucks away all the mystery from characters that only had that going on for them.
+It sucks all the mystery out of characters that only got that going for them.

 The beginning of the book was promising, if a bit quick.
 The lust was overwhelming, but it was contained in thoughts and some touches—which is perfect to create tension, even if it was a bit too much too fast.